Jason Miller (fighter): Mixed martial arts career

-Miller fought Jake Shields on November 7, 2009, on CBS as a part of Strikeforce: Fedor vs Rogers.
-The fight was for the Strikeforce Middleweight Championship as Cung Le stepped down as champion.
-After a brief punching exchange that staggered Shields, the fight was mostly grappling, Miller lost via unanimous decision (48–47, 49–46, and 49–46).
-The closest the match came to ending was in the third round when Miller secured a rear naked choke on Shields, but time ended before Shields tapped out.
+Miller fought Jake Shields for the vacant Strikeforce Middleweight Championship on November 7, 2009, on CBS as a part of Strikeforce: Fedor vs Rogers.
+Miller lost via unanimous decision (48–47, 49–46, and 49–46).

-Mayhem fought Tim Stout at Strikeforce: Nashville on April 17, 2010, and won the fight by with a ground and pound TKO at 1:47 of the first round.
+On April 17, 2010, Miller defeated Tim Stout at Strikeforce: Nashville by ground and pound TKO at 1:47 of the first round.

 Miller was expected to face Robbie Lawler on June 16, 2010, at Strikeforce: Los Angeles, but was removed from the card after the Tennessee Athletic Commission suspended him for his part in the Nashville Brawl.
-After Shields' win over UFC veteran and former Pride FC Welterweight and Middlweight Champion Dan Henderson, Mayhem confronted Jake Shields for a title rematch.
-Although Jake was not surprised, Nick Diaz, Nate Diaz, and the rest of Team Gracie fought with Miller in the cage, prompting CBS announcer Gus Johnson to say "Gentlemen, we are on national television."
+After Shields' win over UFC veteran and former Pride FC Welterweight and Middlweight Champion Dan Henderson, Miller confronted Jake Shields for a title rematch.
+Although Shields was not surprised, Nick Diaz, Nate Diaz, and the rest of Team Gracie fought with Miller in the cage, prompting CBS announcer Gus Johnson to say "Gentlemen, we are on national television."

-Although Mayhem aggressively called out Nick Diaz, the bout never materialized.
-Mayhem instead fought Kazushi Sakuraba on September 25, at Dream 16.
-In pre-fight interviews, Mayhem stated that he wished to be one of the only people to submit Sakuraba, "the Gracies couldn't do it, I want to".
-He would go on to do just that, and win the fight via arm triangle choke.
+Although Mayhem aggressively called out Nick Diaz, a fight between the two never materialized.
+Mayhem instead fought Kazushi Sakuraba on September 25 at Dream 16.
+In pre-fight interviews, Miller expressed his desire to submit Sakuraba, saying "The Gracies couldn't do it.
+I want to."
+Miller won the fight by arm triangle choke.

-On April 22, 2011, Miller announced via Twitter that he had signed a multi-fight deal with the UFC due to his Strikeforce contract expiring.
+On April 22, 2011, Miller announced via Twitter that in the wake of his Strikeforce contract expiration, he had signed a multi-fight deal with the UFC.